Sandy M. Hermanoff, Founding Chair

-Rich graduated in 1980 with a B.A. in Journalism.
-He currently is founder of Big Sprocket LLC, a marketing consultancy working with business-to-business technology companies in Silicon Valley and beyond.
+Rich (BA, Journalism, 1980) currently is founder of Big Sprocket LLC, a marketing consultancy working with business-to-business technology companies in Silicon Valley and beyond.
 He resides in San Mateo, CA.

-John graduated in 1979 with a B.A. in journalism.
-He is an author and retired attorney/partner at Willkie, Farr & Gallagher LLP.
+John (BA, Journalism, 1979) is an author and retired attorney/partner at Willkie, Farr & Gallagher LLP.
 He resides in New York, NY.

-Jay graduated in 1971 with a B.A. in Journalism.
-Prior to retirement, he was President of Cox Newspapers, Inc. He resides in Atlanta, GA.
+Prior to retirement, Jay (BA, Journalism, 1971) was President of Cox Newspapers, Inc. He resides in Atlanta, GA.